MENU IVY GROVE SURGERY ivy.gs

 A private provider is any consultant, hospital or other organisation that charges for healthcare.
 References to private provider on this page will refer to the person or body who is providing you with private healthcare.

-SELF-REFERRALS TO PRIVATE PROVIDER Contrary to popular belief about needing a GP referral letter, any patient can self-refer to any private provider without any input from a GP.
+YOU CAN SELF-REFER TO A PRIVATE PROVIDER Contrary to popular belief about needing a GP referral letter, any patient can self-refer to any private provider without any input from a GP.
 You do not actually need a GP referral letter.
-You simply ring up the provider and ask to be seen.
+You simply contact the provider and ask to be seen.
 To facilitate your self-referral, if you need it, we can supply a summary printout of your record free of charge to take with you to your appointment.

-NHS REFERRAL BUT GOING PRIVATE INSTEAD If the GP was going to refer you to an NHS hospital, but you wish to go private instead, we can supply the referral letter that we would have sent to the NHS hospital.
+REFERRED TO NHS BUT NOW WANT TO GO PRIVATE If your GP was going to refer you or has already referred you to an NHS hospital, but you wish to go private instead, we can supply the referral letter that we would have sent to the NHS hospital.
 This is free of charge.
+Simply discuss with your GP at the time, or, if you have already been referred, please contact our admin team to facilitiate this.

-FEES FOR REFERRAL LETTERS OR INSURANCE FORMS However, if you have decided yourself to see a private provider, but that provider requires a referral letter or specific insurance form completing before they can see you, we can compile a letter or fill out a form for you, but such work will be chargeable, in line with our current fees policy.
+INSURANCE FORMS REQUIRING COMPLETION BEFORE BEING SEEN If your insurer or private provider requires an insurance form completing before they can see you, we can fill out the form for you, but this will be chargeable, in line with our current fees policy.

-As indicated above, any patient can refer themselves to a private provider without GP input, however, if you require a referral from the GP to your private provider, you will need to sign a statement indicating that you understand that any tests and/or medication requests from the private provider may not be honoured by us.
+DISCLAIMER STATEMENT Any patient requiring a referral from the GP to a private provider is required to sign a statement indicating that they understand that any tests and/or medication requests from the private provider may not be honoured by us.
 The reasons for this are detailed below.

 Contrary to popular belief, NHS GPs actually have no obligation to perform any investigations or prescribe any medications following attendance at a private provider.
 The following section describes each type of request in more detail.